dataarchitect.studio

 Star Schema vs Snowflake Schema: Which to Use and When

-Star schema vs snowflake schema comes down to one decision — whether to normalize your dimensions.
-Here's the trade-off, and why the star usually wins in a modern wa...
+Star schema vs snowflake schema comes down to one decision — whether you normalize your dimensions.
+Here's the difference, a worked example, a diagram, and why the s...

 Field Notes